Sign in Get free forever Get started

 How to control them

-Both cookies are deleted automatically — clv_oauth_state_* after the OAuth callback, clv_onb after one hour or when you finish signup.
+All cookies are deleted automatically — clv_oauth_state_* after the OAuth callback, clv_onb after 8 hours or when you sign out at /account.
 You can delete them manually any time through your browser's cookie settings:

-Note: Blocking clv_onb mid-signup will reset you to step 1.
+Note: Blocking clv_onb mid-signup will reset you to step 1 and prevent /account from staying signed in.
 Blocking clv_oauth_state_* will prevent social sign-in from completing.

 Changes to this policy

-If we ever add a third cookie, we will update this page and the privacy policy.
+If we ever add another cookie, we will update this page and the privacy policy.
 We will not add tracking or analytics cookies, ever — that's a brand commitment, not just a legal one.